CCMS-UCSD/MassIVEDocumentation/docs/quant/3_msstats_workflow_2_run.md

 Let's select `Annotation File` first.

 1. Select the file in your account: *'Choi2017_DDA_MaxQuant_annotationt.csv'* is the annotation file for this experiment.
-Select (or click) the file name.
-Then file name will be highlighted.
+Select/Click the file name.
+Then, the file name will be highlighted.
-2. Select category: at the top-left corner, there are boxes for categories.
-Select (or Click) the box named `Annotation File`.
+2. Select category: At the top-left corner, there are boxes for categories.
+Select/Click the box named `Annotation File`.
 3. Then, on the right panel, named `Selected Files`, you can see the selected file under the folder named `Selected Annotation File`.

 Please repeat for quantification file(s).
-Most data processing tools report one feature-leve quantified data, which is required for MSstats.
-It should be selected for `Feature` category.
+Most data processing tools report one feature-level quantified data, which is required for MSstats.
+It should be selected for the `Feature` category.
 For `MaxQunat` output, MSstats requires two quantification report, `evidence.txt` for `Features` and `proteinGroups.txt` for `Proteins`.
 Repeat to select those two files in the corresponding category.

 <center>
 ![](img/run_msstats_workflow/msstats_workflow_file_selection_popup_final.png)
 </center>

-Once you've selected valid annotation and quantificationi files in the proper categories, click **Fihish Selection** button.
+Once you've selected valid annotation and quantification files in the proper categories, clicks the **Fihish Selection** button.

 <center>
 ![](img/run_msstats_workflow/msstats_workflow_file_input_done.png)